pub struct Shape {

 method.

-Sourcepub fn bool_value(value: bool) -> Self
+Sourcepub fn bool(locations: impl IntoIterator<Item = Location>) -> Self

-pub fn bool_value(value: bool) -> Self
+pub fn bool(locations: impl IntoIterator<Item = Location>) -> Self

 Returns a Shape